Manchester City, 2017–

 One of the reasons Guardiola likes Foden so much owes to his work during defensive transitions.
 Guardiola’s teams are known for counter-pressing, and Foden is one of City’s best in those situations.
 His forward-thinking mentality in possession transfers into transitions in that there is no delay in his reaction to losing possession.
 He often forces errors from an opponent who has just regained possession, and also frequently intercepts a pass early after the opposition has won the ball.

 For all of the excitement about him in Manchester, Foden is also an English player like no other presently playing.
-The prospect of him continuing to grow in importance for City ahead of the delayed Euro 2020 tournament in the summer of 2021 is also hugely exciting for Southgate and England.
+The prospect of him continuing to grow in importance is also hugely exciting for Southgate and England.